 - Size of the business or payroll generated

 - Business age

 Need to know your business class code?
 Download the file for Workers Compensation Business Class Codes to see for yourself.

 Size of the Business or Payroll Generated

 This is an estimated budget allocated for the payroll or compensation to be paid based on the number of employees for the succeeding year.
-This is one of the data the insurance company used to compute for your company’s estimated premium.
-Overestimation will give you a refund or credit while underestimation will have you pay more.
+This is one of the data the insurance company used to compute your company’s estimated premium.
+Overestimation can give you a refund.
+An underestimation will have you pay more.

 - Overtime pay

 - Employer share in payments of Social Security and Medicare taxes

 - Add-on benefits such as board and lodging for employees

 - Group insurance or group pension plan payments